 • After 2 minute of CPR, repeat 1 shock or continue CPR if NO SHOCK is indicated.

+Pediatric Patients:

-Pediatric Patients: 1.
-Use pediatric pads if available and AED can recognize pediatric pads.
-If no pediatric pads use adult 3.
-Placement should be anterior and posterior 4.
-A AED Pad attenuator is preferred for pediatrics under the age of 1.
-If one is unavailable, normal AED may be utilized.
+1. Use pediatric pads if available and AED can recognize pediatric pads.

+2. If no pediatric pads use adult

+3. Placement should be anterior and posterior

 Document 1.
 Who performed procedure.

 2. BSI and equipment used.

 3. Time of application.

-4. Number of shock administered Complications Device failure is extremely rare, if it occurs resume CPR attempt to restart the and Trouble- device, if that fails request another EMS vehicle.
-File incident report with the shooting system office.
+4. Number of shock administered

+Complications and Trouble- shooting Device failure is extremely rare, if it occurs resume CPR attempt to restart the device, if that fails request another EMS vehicle.
+File incident report with the system office.

 Check pad placement to assure good contact with the skin.
 Dry and shave chest as necessary

 Purpose: To establish guidelines for the application of an automatic external defibrillation to a patient who presents with cardiac arrest.
 Note: Indications Patient in Cardiac Arrest Contra- indications Equipment Gloves and full-face protection (mask and goggles or full-face shield).
 Automatic external defibrillator.
 Defib pads.
-Procedure Detro place.
-Put on gloves.
+Procedure Definiplied: Put on gloves.
 Determine whether there has been any splattering of blood or body fluids.
 If so, put on full-face protection.
 Assess patient for indications for application of automatic external defibrillator.
 Unconscious.
 Not Breathing.
 Pulseless.
 Start CPR while applying automatic external defibrillator.
 Anterior-anterior placement.
 Place positive electrode on left chest mid-axillary over fourth intercostal space.
 Place a negative electrode on anterior right chest, inferior to clavicle.
 Defibrillator procedure.
 Attach cable to defib pad and then to patient.
 Turn power on.
 Stop CPR and have every one "CLEAR" the patient when directed.
 Press the "PUSH TO ANALYZE" button.
 Assure that other motion is stopped while AED is doing its assessment.
 Do not touch the patient or cable during analysis.
 If a "SHOCK ADVISED" message appears, repeat the "CLEAR THE PATIENT" command.
 When "PUSH TO SHOCK" message appears, confirm that no one is touching the patient and press the "PUSH TO SHOCK" button.
 When "NO SHOCK ADVISED" message appears check the pulse.
 If no pulse, resume CPR.
 If there is a pulse, support ventilation with 100% oxygen.
 Follow appropriate protocol.
 After one minute of CPR, reanalyze and repeat steps g through l.